r-lib/actions/setup-r/README.md

 - **extra-repositories** (`''`) - One or more extra CRAN-like
   repositories to include in the `repos` global option

+- **working-directory** (`'.'`) - Using the working-directory keyword,
+  you can specify a subdirectory of the repo where some relevant file, such as “renv.lock”, should be found.

 ## Outputs

 - **installed-r-version** - The full R version installed by the action